-On June 4, 2009, the Federal Energy Regulatory Commission (FERC) issued an Order modifying and approving Grant PUD's Bull Trout Monitoring and Evaluation Plan.
-Under this Order, Grant PUD is required to file with FERC by April 17, 2014, an updated BTMEP.
+Under the April 4, 2009 Order, Grant PUD is required to file an updated BTMEP with FERC by April 17, 2014.
+On April 10, 2014.
+Grant PUD submitted the updated BTMEP.
+FERC's October 23, 20143 issuing order requires Grant PUD to submit an updated BTMEP by April 17, 2019.
 The plan is to include Grant PUD's monitoring and evaluation plan for the subsequent five-year monitoring period, including a description of any apparent trends in bull trout abundance or frequency of occurrences in the Priest Rapids Project and any technological or methodological advances that may allow evaluation of project effects on bull trout.